Budapest Travel Guide

 10. Take a guided tour of the magnificent Hungarian Parliament Building.

-Castle Hill, Buda Castle & the Royal Palace
+Castle Hill, Buda Castle and the Royal Palace

 The Castle District sits high above the river on the Buda side, accessible from the Pest side via the Chain Bridge and a short ride on the historic funicular, or by walking up.
-Inside the district you’ll find the Royal Palace (home to the Hungarian National Gallery and the Budapest History Museum), the Vienna Gate, the Magdalen Tower, and the National Archives.
+Inside the district you find the Royal Palace (home to the Hungarian National Gallery and the Budapest History Museum), the Vienna Gate, the Magdalen Tower and the National Archives.

-Beneath Castle Hill lies a labyrinth of caves, cellars, and tunnels that have been used since prehistoric times — some are open to visitors as the famous Buda Castle Labyrinth.
-Wander along Úri utca (Gentlemen’s Street) and Disz tér to admire restored medieval and Baroque townhouses standing side by side.
+A labyrinth of caves, cellars and tunnels lies beneath Castle Hill.
+Some sections open to visitors as the famous Buda Castle Labyrinth.
+Wander along Uri utca (Gentlemen’s Street) and Disz ter to see restored medieval and Baroque townhouses standing side by side.

 Fisherman’s Bastion

-The neo-Romanesque Fisherman’s Bastion (Halászbástya), with its seven fairy-tale turrets, offers one of the most spectacular views in Budapest — straight across the Danube to the Parliament Building.
-Built between 1895 and 1902, it’s particularly magical at sunrise and after dark.
+The neo-Romanesque Fisherman’s Bastion (Halaszbastya), with its seven fairy-tale turrets, holds one of the most spectacular views in Budapest, straight across the Danube to the Parliament Building.
+Built between 1895 and 1902, it is at its best at sunrise and after dark.

-This beautifully restored district north of the Castle preserves the atmosphere of old Hungary.
-Stroll along Fő utca to see the elegant Town Hall, the Zichy Mansion, and Roman ruins from ancient Aquincum.
-The Király Baths, originally built by the Turks in the 16th century, still operate today.
+This restored district north of the Castle preserves the atmosphere of old Hungary.
+Stroll along Fo utca to see the elegant Town Hall, the Zichy Mansion and Roman ruins from ancient Aquincum.
+The Kiraly Baths, originally built by the Turks in the 16th century, still operate today.

 The Citadella and Liberty Statue

-The Citadella is a 19th-century Habsburg fortress crowning Gellért Hill.
-Although currently undergoing extensive renovation, the surrounding viewpoints offer some of the best panoramas in the city.
-Above it stands the Liberty Statue, a 14-metre-tall figure holding a palm leaf, illuminated dramatically at night.
-Originally erected in 1947 as a Soviet-era monument, its inscription was changed after 1989 to commemorate all those who died for Hungarian freedom.
+The Citadella is a 19th-century Habsburg fortress crowning Gellert Hill.
+Although the building is currently undergoing extensive renovation, the surrounding viewpoints offer some of the best panoramas in the city.
+Above it stands the Liberty Statue, a 14-metre figure holding a palm leaf and lit dramatically at night.
+Originally erected in 1947 as a Soviet-era monument, the inscription was changed after 1989 to commemorate all those who died for Hungarian freedom.

-Andrássy Avenue is Budapest’s grandest boulevard, a tree-lined UNESCO World Heritage Site running from Erzsébet tér to Heroes’ Square.
-Almost every building features intricate plasterwork or sculpture, and the avenue is home to the State Opera House, the House of Terror Museum, and dozens of luxury cafés.
-At its end stands Heroes’ Square, dominated by a 36-metre column topped by the Archangel Gabriel and flanked by two semicircular colonnades displaying statues of Hungary’s most famous kings and historical figures.
-Either side of the square stands the Museum of Fine Arts and the Kunsthalle art gallery.
+Andrassy Avenue is the grandest boulevard in Budapest, a tree-lined UNESCO World Heritage Site that runs from Erzsebet ter to Heroes’ Square.
+Almost every building shows intricate plasterwork or sculpture, and the avenue holds the State Opera House, the House of Terror Museum and dozens of luxury cafes.
+At the end stands Heroes’ Square, dominated by a 36-metre column topped by the Archangel Gabriel and flanked by two semicircular colonnades displaying statues of the most famous Hungarian kings and historical figures.
+The Museum of Fine Arts stands on one side of the square and the Kunsthalle art gallery on the other.

 The Danube and the Chain Bridge

-The Danube is at its most majestic as it flows through the centre of Budapest, almost a kilometre wide in places.
-The Széchenyi Chain Bridge, the city’s first permanent bridge across the river, opened in 1849 and remains its most iconic.
-Recently renovated, it once again connects Buda and Pest in style.
-Walking it at night, with the Castle and Parliament floodlit on either bank, is one of the most romantic experiences in Europe.
+The Danube flows through the centre of Budapest at its most majestic, almost a kilometre wide in places.
+The Szechenyi Chain Bridge, the first permanent bridge across the river, opened in 1849 and remains the most iconic.
+After a recent restoration, it once again connects Buda and Pest in style.
+Walking across at night, with the Castle and Parliament floodlit on either bank, is one of the most romantic experiences in Europe.

 Day Trips from Budapest